 Brussels has some amazing parks, all offering something different.
-Brussels Park, located in the city centre, is 32 acres.
+Brussels Park, located in the city center, is 32 acres.
 It’s a peaceful reprieve from the buzz of the city with shaded pathways, fountains, and statues, and it is surrounded by some of Belgium’s historic buildings.
 Le Botanique was once the main building of the National Gardens.
 It now has a music venue inside, but still boasts pretty gardens out front, as well as pathways to wander and 30 awesome statues to admire.
 The Parc du Cinquantenaire, or Jubilee Park, is 74 acres and was created for the 50th anniversary of Belgium’s independence.
-It has a massive arch, sprawling lawns, shaded paths and three museums.
+It has a massive arch, sprawling lawns, shaded paths, and three museums.
 It’s easy to spend the entire day there.

 10. Galeries Royales de Saint-Hubert

 Constructed in 1847, the Galeries Royales de Saint-Hubert was the first shopping arcade in Europe.
 Located in the city center, it has over 50 fabulous shops, cafes, theatres, and even a spectacular bookstore.
 The architecture and vaulted ceilings alone are worth seeing.
 It’s also where you’ll find my favorite chocolate shop in Brussels: Mary.

 Located in the city center, the Brxxl City Centre Hostel is a fine choice for budget accommodation.
 Minutes’ walk from Grand Place and other main sights, it is also close to the metro and train station.
 You’ll enjoy modern rooms with televisions, clean bathrooms with hairdryers, even free shampoo, and shower gel.
 The hostel also offers free Wi-Fi, a 24-hour reception, and free city maps.
 One thing to note is the age restriction in dorms is 40 years old.